Notice

 How does the Buildings at Risk Service assess condition?

-The condition of a building is usually assessed during site visits undertaken by the Buildings at Risk Service.
-Usually based upon a visual inspection of the external fabric, it does not constitute a structural appraisal and independent expert advice should always be sought.
-The following categories are used to describe the condition of a building, though other criteria often come into play:
+The condition of a building is usually assessed during field visits undertaken by the Buildings at Risk Service.
+These are visual assessments of the external fabric and do not constitute a full condition or structural survey.
+The condition category assigned is based on a combined assessment of the building’s external components.
+The following categories are used to describe the condition of a building, although other issues may be considered when assessing the condition:

-Very Poor The building is either extensively fire damaged, partially collapsed, or is suffering from major structural problems.
-It may be totally or partially roofless, but retains a little more fabric than just the external walls.
-Very little of the interior remains.
+Very Poor - The building is extensively fire damaged, partially collapsed, or suffers from major structural problems.
+It may be totally or partially roofless but retains more fabric than just the external walls.
+Normally, very little of the interior remains.

-Poor The building has been vacant for a number of years and does not appear to be maintained.
-Most of the external fabric remains, but there are obvious signs of deterioration such as slipped slates, vegetation growth, broken windows, vandalism, or blocked rainwater goods.
+Poor - Most of the external fabric remains, but there are obvious signs of deterioration such as slipped slates, vegetation growth, broken windows, vandalism, or blocked rainwater goods.

-Fair The building is only recently vacant but there is no identified new use.
-Although previously well maintained, it now requires minor repairs.
-There are some signs of neglect.
+Fair – The building may have previously been well-maintained, but now requires minor repairs.
+There are some signs of a lack of maintenance.

-Good The building fabric is generally sound, and its overall condition does not necessarily place it at risk.
-However, it is under threat of demolition, or its future sustained use is in doubt.
+Good - The building fabric is generally sound, and its overall condition does not necessarily place it at risk.

-The assessment of condition is solely the opinion of the Buildings at Risk Service.
+The categories of condition and of risk are solely the opinion of the Buildings at Risk Service for the intended use of maintaining the Buildings at Risk Register.

 Back to Top